This is a blow-by-blow description of what living with Fibromyalgia is like for me.

-When I talk about rest, it can be a simple sit down for ten minutes or going from functioning to must lay down before my brain and body shut down.
-It’s not a gradual thing, I’m not simply tired.
-It can be an all-out assault commonly known as extreme fatigue which is common within the Fibromyalgia community.
+When I talk about rest, it can be simply sitting down for ten minutes or going from functioning to lying before my brain and body shut down.
+It’s not a gradual thing, and I’m not simply tired.
+It can be an all-out assault commonly known as extreme fatigue, which is common within the Fibromyalgia community.

 My mid-morning rest involves sitting and thinking.
-For me, it’s the thinking part more than the physical part of rest that makes me angry.
+More than the physical part of rest, the thinking part makes me angry.

 Fibro fog is confusing.
-It’s almost like somebody pumped thick fog through your ears and it messes with your brain function.
+It’s almost like somebody pumped thick fog through your ears, which messes with your brain function.
 You’re not able to concentrate or think in a straight line.

-Fibro fog is frustrating both for me and the people around me.
-Sometimes I come across disinterested, sometimes even a little bit thick.
-It’s not something I can control, I generally just have to wait until my head clears.
+Fibro fog is frustrating both for the people around me and me.
+Sometimes I come across as disinterested, sometimes even a little bit thick, and I cannot control it, and I generally have to wait until my head clears.

-The challenge for me is to not let rest stops take up too much of the day.
-So, when I remember, I plan and leave post-it notes around the house to remind myself what I was supposed to be doing.
+The challenge for me is not to let rest stops take up too much of the day.
+So, when I remember, I plan and leave post-it notes around the house to remind myself what I should be doing.

 The old me could multitask.
-Now, one thing at a time is more than enough if there is to be any chance of success.
+Now, one thing at a time is more than enough if there is any chance of success.

-If you’ve been reading the blog for a while you’ll know that because of other illnesses (heart failure and kidney cancer) I haven’t been as active as I used to be.
+If you’ve been reading the blog for a while, you’ll know that I haven’t been as active as I used to be because of other illnesses (heart failure and kidney cancer).

 I haven’t been travelling, nor have I done much writing.
-I hate the fact that chronic illness has robbed me of two of the most important pleasures.
+I hate that chronic illness has robbed me of two of the most important pleasures.

-It takes a gigantic effort to sit down and write something, certainly something which makes sense.
+It takes a huge effort to sit down and write something, certainly something which makes sense.

 I am working on procedures to help me increase my output.
 I will explain what they are in the “Working from Home” section of the blog.

-Toilet – I have to maintain my liquid intake to help my remaining kidney.
+Toilet – I must maintain my liquid intake to help my remaining kidney.

 But, I also have to limit my fluid intake to 1.5 litres a day for my heart’s health and to avoid fluid retention.
-This means frequent visits to and the ordeal of visiting the toilet.
-It just repeats the pain and frustration of my previous visits.
+This means frequent visits to and the ordeal of visiting the toilet, and it just repeats the pain and frustration of my previous visits.

 Rest – Believe it or not, it’s time for another rest.

-I often reminisce of the life I had before Fibromyalgia.
+I often reminisce about the life I had before Fibromyalgia.
 Those days involved getting up, getting dressed, getting washed, going to work, doing a full day’s graft, coming home and socialising.

-So another rest so early in the day just compounds my grief for the life I’ve lost.
+So another rest so early in the day compounds my grief for my lost life.

-Outside – A luxury these days is being able to go outside.
-Pandemic aside, going outside involves a lot of effort.
+Outside – A luxury these days is being able to go out.
+Pandemic aside, going out involves a lot of effort.

 As a general rule, assuming both Bridget and I feel physically able and mentally strong enough, we try to get a couple of hours outside a day.

 This mainly involves driving to the seaside to look at the sea.
-It’s not that exciting but at least we’re out of the house.
+It’s not that exciting, but we’re out of the house.